How To Get a Verified Checkmark (formerly Crown) in TikTok

 Yes, this may seem obvious, but we’ve said it before: becoming successful on any social-driven site starts with you putting in the work.
 There may be setbacks along the way, but if you have the raw talent, you’re willing to put the time and energy into creating content, and you work hard to publicize your videos and to draw a crowd, you can do anything with some hard ward work and a focus on your goal.
 Being crowned means you’ve become one of the sites top members, someone that reliable puts out incredible content with thousands of fans following your every creative mood.
 But to get there, you’ll need to keep pushing forward.
 Rome wasn’t built in a day, as they say, and setting small goals can help you accomplish everything that stands in your path.

-The short answer is no. There’s no site on the web today that can gift you a crown on TikTok, despite several sites listed on Google’s search results that say otherwise.
+The short answer is no. There’s no site on the web today that can gift you verification on TikTok, despite several sites listed on Google’s search results that say otherwise.
 The truth is that, like verification on Twitter or Instagram, only TikTok staff and support teams can grant a crown to a profile they deem worthy or necessary to prevent fake listings.

 The longer explanation is somewhat of a warning.
 Those sites and apps that market crowns, or tell you that you can get free crowns by just using their system to gain access to brand new likes and followers almost always ask for your login information, pushing users on TikTok to hand over their email and password in exchange for a crown.
 If you do give your account information to one of these fake services, a lot can go wrong.
 At best, it could be considered a violation of the TikTok terms of service, thus pushing your account to be cancelled or closed by TikTok, shutting down your collection of videos and making you lose access to anything you haven’t manually backed up.